-The Hardware and Device Troubleshooter is an automated tool which will assist in identifying issues with hardware and other devices.
+The Hardware and Device Troubleshooter is an automated tool that will assist in identifying issues with hardware and other devices.
 The troubleshooter also provides the details on how to fix them.
-Following steps will guide you to run the troubleshooter.
+The following steps will guide you to run the troubleshooter.

 Type the Control Panel to open it for you and Click Ok.

 Under Hardware and Sound, click on Configure a device.
 This will open a new window for troubleshooting.

 Click on the Next button to run the Hardware and Device troubleshooter.
 Wait till the scan is finished.

 If there is an issue found, a report will be presented.
 Choose the one you want to fix and click on the Next button.
 The troubleshooter will resolve the issue if any.